WDI-SEA/notes/05-node-express/node-intro/02modules.md

 _The exported module will only contain the code that is encapsulated in the_ `module.exports` _object!_

-How do we get our `countTo` function to run?
+How do we get our `count` function to run?
 Make this happen.

 Functions aren't the only things we can export!
 Try adding some other types of data to your module.